-- ✓ Assess resources for carrying out a water audit. - Assess the water quantity that comes in and goes out of the building in the form of past meter bills for water and sewage. - Evaluate the water use from all fixtures, fittings and appliances with the help of water flow diagrams and flow rate tabulations. - ✓ Balance this water use with figures from past meter bills for water and sewage to see if the water use is accounted for. - Don't forget to allow for run-off from irrigation uses, evaporative losses and discount for any reuse or recycling scheme incorporated into design such as grey water recycling or rain water harvesting. - ✓ If the balanced figure accounts for 80% of the use when compared with past bills, the audit has successfully traced use of water within the buildings. - If not so, then there might be wastage of water either by users or due to unknown leakages, which need to be rectified. - Compare this figure with benchmarks for good practice use to calculate the saving potential of the building. - Devise strategies to efficiently manage water in areas where excessive or wasteful use is detected. - ✓ Influence user behavior by creating awareness and reporting results from the auditing process.
+- ✓ Assess resources such as the audit scope, time required and the cost for carrying out a water audit. - ✓ Assess the water quantity that comes in and goes out of the building in the form of past meter bills for water and sewage. - ✓ Evaluate the water use from all fixtures, fittings and appliances with the help of water flow diagrams and flow rate tabulations. - ✓ Balance this water use with figures from past meter bills for water and sewage to see if the water use is accounted for. - ✓ Don't forget to allow for run-off from irrigation uses, evaporative losses and discount for any reuse or recycling scheme incorporated into design such as grey water recycling or rainwater harvesting. - ✓ If the balanced figure accounts for 90% of the use when compared with past bills, the audit has successfully traced use of water within the buildings.
+(Environment Agency 2006) - ✓ If not so, then there might be wastage of water either by users or due to unknown leakages, which need to be rectified. - ✓ Compare this figure with benchmarks for good practice use to calculate the saving potential of the building. - ✓ Devise strategies to efficiently manage water in areas where excessive or wasteful use is detected. - ✓ Influence user behavior by creating awareness and reporting results from the auditing process. - ✓ Get staff and students involved in the audit to improve ownership.